jtauber/dcpu16py/README.md

 Runs the example program successfully.
 Cycle times are not yet taken into account but it otherwise should be feature-complete.

-A dissassembler and assembler are also included.
+A dissassembler and (two) assemblers are also included.

 * `./asm.py example.asm example.obj` will assemble Notch's example to object code
 * `./dcpu16.py example.obj` will execute it (currently hard-coded to debug mode)
 * `./disasm.py example.obj` will disassemble the given object code

-There is also an experimental pyparsing-based assembler ./asm_pyparsing.py contributed by Peter Waller with support for case-insensitive instructions and identifers as well as `dat`.
+There is also an experimental pyparsing-based assembler `./asm_pyparsing.py` contributed by Peter Waller with support for case-insensitive instructions and identifers as well as `dat`.
+You'll need to `pip install pyparsing` to run it.

 Note that the disassembler doesn't quite output in a format that can be round-tripped back into the assembler as it annotates each line with a